-- determining appropriate medication dosages for a patient’s allergies; or
+- Decide or know the appropriate medication dosages for a patient’s allergies.

-- understanding a patient’s environmental allergies (e.g., latex allergy).
+- Understand a patient’s environmental allergies (e.g., latex allergy).

 You can use this API action with the Redox FHIR® API.